palantir/gradle-docker/readme.md

   be stripped before applying a specific tag; defaults to the empty set
 - `dockerfile` (optional) dockerfile to use for building the image; defaults to `${projectDir}/Dockerfile`
-- `dependsOn` (optional) an argument list of tasks that docker builds must depend on;
-  defaults to the empty set.
-All task outputs are added to the Docker build context.
-A standard use of the plugin is to specify `dependsOn distTar` without any additional `files` (see below).
-- `files` (optional) an argument list of files to be included in the Docker build context; if this parameter is omitted, all files in `${projectDir}` are included
+- `files` (optional) an argument list of files to be included in the Docker build context, evaluated per `Project#files`.
+For example, `files tasks.distTar.outputs` adds the TAR/TGZ file produced by the `distTar` tasks, and `files tasks.distTar.outputs, 'my-file.txt'` adds the archive in addition to file `my-file.txt` from the project root directory.
 - `buildArgs` (optional) an argument map of string to string which will set --build-arg arguments to the docker build command; defaults to empty, which results in no --build-arg parameters
 - `pull` (optional) a boolean argument which defines whether Docker should attempt to pull